 Can I make my own will?

-The simple answer is yes, although we do not recommend it.
+The simple answer is yes, although we do not recommend making a will in Queensland without the assistance of a lawyer.
 Even the simplest of wills can be prepared incorrectly.
-At best, this could mean a lengthy and expensive application to the Supreme Court to sort out the mess; at worst, the will is invalid and the estate is distributed under the intestacy rules, which may be the exact opposite of what the testator wanted.
+At best, this could mean a lengthy and expensive application to the Supreme Court to sort out the mess.
+At worst, it could mean that the will is invalid and the estate is distributed under the intestacy rules, which may be the opposite of what the testator wanted.

 Can I challenge a will?